Synonym(s)

 HistologyThis section has been translated automatically.

 The histological picture is not specific for "seborrheic dermatitis".
-Usually, an acanthotic widened epidermis of varying intensity is found with orthohyperkeratosis and focal parahyperkeratosis (parakeratosis mound).
-Frequent loss of the basket plexus structure.
-In the papillary dermis a rather minor edema is visible.
+Usually there is a varying intensity of acanthotic widened epidermis with orthohyperkeratosis and focal parahyperkeratosis (parakeratosis mounds).
+Frequent loss of basket weave structure.
+Papillary dermis shows rather low-grade edema.
 Bulky, perivascularly oriented, but also diffuse predominantly lymphocytic infiltrate.
-Focal epidermotropia with mild (also absent) cancellous bone disease.
+Focal epidermotropy with mild (even absent) spongiosis.
+Biocompetent, numerous yeast elements (in the subacute form) may be seen in the keratin layer (source below).

 - psoriasiform epidermihyperplasia

-- low grade spongiosis with emphasis on the infundibula
+- low-grade spongiosis with accentuation of the infundibula

 - Parakeratosis mound